Cloud Vulnerability DB

 A community-led vulnerabilities database

-An SQL injection vulnerability (CVE-2025-9943) was discovered in the Shibboleth Service Provider (SP) through version 3.5.0.
-The vulnerability exists in the 'ID' attribute of the SAML response when the replay cache is configured to use an SQL database as storage service.
-The issue was discovered on June 16, 2025, by Florian Stuhlmann from SEC Consult Vulnerability Lab and was publicly disclosed on September 11, 2025 (SEC Consult, Shibboleth Advisory).
+An SQL injection vulnerability (CVE-2025-9943) was identified in the Shibboleth Service Provider (SP) through version 3.5.0.
+The vulnerability exists in the 'ID' attribute of the SAML response when the replay cache is configured to use an SQL database as storage service with the ODBC plugin.
+The issue was discovered by Florian Stuhlmann from SEC Consult Vulnerability Lab and was disclosed on September 10, 2025 (SEC Consult, NVD).

 Source: This report was generated using AI